amir-hilal/e-comz/README.md

 # EComz

+EComz is an e-commerce platform built as part of an assessment project with the company ITXI.
+The purpose of this project is to demonstrate skills in Angular development, creating a functional, responsive, and user-friendly online store.
+The project includes core e-commerce functionalities such as product listings, detailed product views, and user authentication, integrating with the FakeStore API for product data.

+## Project Overview

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.
+EComz utilizes the latest Angular practices, aiming to provide a seamless shopping experience for users.

+### Project Guide

+The project is guided by **ITXI** with mentorship and oversight from **Hussein Ghandour** (h.ghandour@itxi.net).

 ## Development server